stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

   [ ... ]
 ```

-Please add the new product-team in alphabetical order to the _recources_ section of file `kustomization.yaml`.
+Please add the new product-team in alphabetical order to the _resources_ section of file `kustomization.yaml`.

 ### Create Pull Request